 - Review the items which were detected as replicas.
 You can view them within the Duplicate File Finder’s window or click on the magnifier icon next to each file to reveal it in Finder.

 - Select the useless copies and click on the button.

 - Review the items you are going to delete and click to confirm the action.

 - Then empty the bin to permanently remove the unneeded replicas from your Mac.

-You can download the Duplicate File Finder app and use it for free to remove unnecessary files from your Mac.
+You can download the Duplicate File Finder app from App Store and use it for free to remove unnecessary files from your Mac.
 Also, Duplicate File Finder has additional features in the Pro version.
 Duplicate File Finder Pro allows you to find and remove similar folders and photos, and merge scanned folders to keep your disk space orderly.